JeromeMartinez/MediaInfoLib_Demos/Doc/ReadGrowing.md

 - `-t`: count of seconds to wait between each iteration
 - `-i`: count of bytes ignoring -t value ("burst")
 - `-c`: count of repetitions of InputFileName
+- `-q`: create a sequence of files instead of an unique file
 - `-s`: short form of log (only a period)
 - `-l`: file instead of standard output